 9641 Levin Road

 From its inception, the Task Force has been a strong grass roots movement.
-Volunteers, especially youth, come from all corners of the community - students, scouts and Alternative to Detention juveniles.
+Volunteers, especially youth, come from all corners of the community to build, maintain and take ownership of their trail.

 With the retirement of Trail Boss Randy Peterson, a program was implemented to help maintain the trail that Randy had taken care of almost everyday for 18 years.
 Adoption groups commit to a portion of the trail with the expectation of performing trail maintenance and repairs on a regular basis.
 Duties include picking up litter, cutting back brush, mowing, leaf cleanup, invasive plant control and reporting damage, vandalism or other harmful predicaments.

 A plastic bag comes in handy when you see litter along the trail.
-Garbage cans are located at the Interpretive Center, Ridgetop Pavilion, All Star Lanes, Markwick Park, Dog/Skate Park, and Schold Road Trailhead.
+Garbage cans are located at the Interpretive Center, Ridgetop Pavilion, All Star Lanes, Dog/Skate Park, and Schold Road Trailhead.

 Report a Problem

-If you come across trail damage or dangerous situations please contact and report the issue to 360.434.7665 or firstname.lastname@example.org
+If you come across trail damage or dangerous situations, please contact and report the issue to 360.434.7665 or firstname.lastname@example.org Thanks!

 Thank you for lending a hand and keeping the Clear Creek Trail well kept.
 It’s a testimony of what a community can accomplish together.
 Shoot us an email and we’ll send you notes about work parties and other fun and educational events.